ResistanceCN/ires_bot/README.md

         > push and check out data
     ├── example.config.yml
         > config file
-    ├── main.py
+    ├── parseCfg.py
-        > main to run the bot and initialize the database ├── parseCfg.py
         > parse the configuration file
     └── tgBot.py